-Dwellings along the Metropolitan Golf Course will be designed to appropriately respond to the golf course interface through large setbacks and the provision of landscaping.
+The Develoment Plan ensures that dwellings along the Metropolitan Golf Course are designed to appropriately respond to the golf course interface through large setbacks and the provision of landscaping.

-The Development Plan ensures that the built form of the dwellings, as viewed from the golf course, is minimised through a 4 metre setback from the shared boundary.
+The Development Plan ensures that the built form of the dwellings, as viewed from the golf course, respects the interface through a minimum 4 metre setback at ground floor and a minimum 5m set back at first floor from the shared boundary.